gemeofficial/gemeblog/blog/2025-05-15-garden-soil-vs-compost-pros-and-cons/index.md

 ## Specific Ratios and Application Tips

 - **Vegetable Gardens**: Amend garden soil with a generous amount of compost (up to 50% by volume) to provide the nutrients needed for healthy vegetable growth.
-- **Flower Bed**s**: Amend garden soil with compost to improve drainage and fertility.
+- **Flower Bed**: Amend garden soil with compost to improve drainage and fertility.
 A ratio of 1 part compost to 3 parts garden soil is generally sufficient.
 - **Lawns**: Top dress lawns with a thin layer of compost in the spring or fall to improve soil health and promote lush growth.
 - **Potted Plants**: Use a potting mix that contains a blend of garden soil, compost, and other ingredients like perlite or vermiculite.